cloudfoundry/bosh-agent/bin/repack-stemcell/README.md

-# Repacking Stemcell with Updated Agent
+# Repacking AWS Stemcell with Updated Agent using Concourse

 !!!
 For debugging only !!!